MANAGED IT SERVICES PRICING | 15 MIN READ

 24/7 Help Desk

-Many larger IT service companies (and some smaller ones) will offer a call center that the employees of your company may call to seek technical assistance.
-This will often include remote support but it can also serve as a Tier I, II, and III service, with each tier assisting to solve progressively more complex problems.
+Many larger IT service companies (and some smaller) will offer a call center that the employees of your company can use to seek technical assistance.
+This often includes remote support but can also serve as a three-tiered service, with each tier assisting to solve progressively tougher, more complex problems.

-It's important to note that some companies (even larger providers) outsource their help desk.
-If your problem is escalated to Tier II or III, you'll likely speak with someone at their company, but that first call may be elsewhere.
+The realty is many IT companies (even larger providers) outsource their help desk.
+If your problem is escalated to Tier II or III, you'll likely speak with someone at their company, but that first call may be routed elsewhere.

-If you're searching for something more robust, then make sure any IT services provider you are considering has a network operations center that can meet the needs of your business.
+If, however, you’re searching for something more reliable and robust, make sure any IT services provider you are considering has a network operations center (NOC) that can meet the needs of your business.

 A virtual server is a hosted server provided by your IT company.
-If your company experiences a network loss, the virtual server kicks-in and is often so quick your company never notices any productivity loss.
+If your company experiences a network loss, the virtual server kicks-in and - often so quickly your company never notices any productivity loss.

 Data Backup and Disaster Recovery

 This is a staple of any comprehensive managed services plan.
-As you saw above, nearly every company will experience downtime, but what happens if your information becomes corrupted or lost?
+As mentioned before, nearly every company will experience downtime, but what happens if your information becomes corrupted or lost?

-External hard drives are options, but these systems can also fail.
+External hard drives are options, but they can also fail.
 Many companies have turned to the cloud for their information back-up needs.
 The cloud offers a safe and infinitely large space to store data.
-A quality company that deals with managed IT services in Atlanta will manage this back-up for you at an interval that is specific to your needs.
+A quality managed it services company in Atlanta will manage this back-up for you at an interval specific to your needs.

-Almost all professional IT companies offer on-site support, so the service alone isn't much differentiation.
-To discover where differences lie, it's important to investigate what it costs for an on-site visit.
+Almost all professional IT companies offer on-site support, but to discover where differences lie, it's important to investigate what an on-site visit costs.

 Questions you should be asking a provider: